mvolkmann/blog/src/sample.md

 What code would be required to implement the endpoint?

-In the future when you want to create a new project that uses Bun, Hono, and htmx, rather than repeating all the steps above you can create a copy of this project and modify the code.
+In the future when you want to create a new project that uses Bun, Hono, and htmx, rather than repeating all the steps above, you can create a copy of this project and modify the code.

 Note that servers for htmx applications play two roles.
-First, they serves static files such as HTML, CSS, JavaScript, and images.
+First, they serve static files such as HTML, CSS, JavaScript, and images.
 Second, they respond to certain HTTP requests by returning HTML or text.

 ## Creating a CRUD Application